fbpx

 • Admire the ingenuity of Inca engineering in the Sacred Valley and contemplate how stone was excavated to build the structures still standing there.

 • Explore Cusco, South America's oldest continuously inhabited city.
-The city has ancient foundations, an interesting blend of Incan and colonial influences, and seemingly endless things to do and see.
+The city has ancient foundations, an interesting blend of Incan and international influences, and seemingly endless things to do and see.

 • Snorkel the incredible marine life-filled waters of Kicker Rock, also known as Leon Dormido, one of the best snorkelling spots in the Galapagos and an absolute highlight for many travellers.